BART to Livermore Extension Project

 Scope of Environmental Analysis

-The DEIR for the BART to Livermore Extension Project will be prepared in compliance with the California Environmental Quality Act of 1970, as amended.
-In general, the purpose of the DEIR is to:
+The EIR for the BART to Livermore Extension Project will be prepared in compliance with the California Environmental Quality Act of 1970, as amended.
+In general, the purpose of the EIR is to:

 - Analyze the potential environmental effects of the Proposed Project.